 As the nation’s longest-running theatre of color, East West Players (EWP) is committed to engaging our audiences using the unique platform of the Asian Pacific American experience.
 This year, EWP’s Theatre for Youth program has produced a critical work designed for youth to examine their dramatically shifting political future.
 The timeliness and urgency of this program cannot be overstated.

-- Native American relocation after WWII, and and
+– Native American relocation after World War II

 RESIDENCE ELSEWHERE explores responses to challenges faced historically and today.
 This work asks youth audiences to reflect on the local (home, community, and identity) with global (immigration, assimilation, and citizenship).
 The play provides students a means of inquiry to interpret today’s discourse on the limitations of national security and preservation of our civil liberties.
 We are committed to performing at as many venues as possible beyond what our small grants provide.

-This project is made possibly by generous support from City of Los Angeles, Department of Cultural Affairs, Dwight Stuart Youth Fund, The Green Foundation and Wells Fargo Foundation.
+This project was made possibly by generous support from City of Los Angeles, Department of Cultural Affairs, Dwight Stuart Youth Fund, The Green Foundation and Wells Fargo Foundation.

-The production for the 2015-16 school focused on the story of the first Indian-American to join the U.S. Army and his fight for citizenship in front of the Superior Court.
+The production for the 2015-16 school year focused on the story of the first Indian-American to join the US Army and his fight for citizenship in front of the Superior Court.
 Bhagat Singh Thind was born on October 3, 1892 in the state of Punjab, India.
-He was a spiritualist and the first Indian-American Sikh to join the U.S. Army.
-After the war he sought the right to become a naturalized citizen based on the legality that Caucasians had access to these rights.
-When Bhagat Singh Thind was denied citizenship he took his case to the Supreme Court and in 1923, United States v.
-Bhagat Singh Thind was decided in favor of the United States.
-This led to all Indian citizenships being revoked for not being a White person in accordance with the definition defined by the U.S. government.
+He was a spiritualist and the first Indian-American Sikh to join the US Army.
+After the war, he sought the right to become a naturalized citizen based on the legality that Caucasians had access to these rights.
+When Bhagat Singh Thind was denied citizenship, he took his case to the Supreme Court.
+In 1923, United States v.
+Bhagat Singh Thind was decided in favor of the United States, which led to all Indian citizenships being revoked for not being a White person in accordance with the definition defined by the US government.

 This program was made possible in part by a grant from the City of Los Angeles, Department of Cultural Affairs, and sponsored by the Dwight Stuart Youth Fund and Edison International.